-You can still receive fleetwide, system-wide, dynamic regrouping, incoming telephone interconnect and or to Mon and press the Menu Select button directly below Mon.

-Private Conversation/Call Alert calls while scanning for activity.
+You can still receive fleetwide, system-wide, dynamic regrouping, incoming telephone interconnect and Private Conversation/Call Alert calls while scanning for activity.

 You may respond to these types of calls as you would normally on the selected channel.
 However, when scanning different channels while in talkgroup scan, incoming Private Conversation/Call Alert calls may be missed.